Healthy Energy Bites from Granola & Dates (No-Bake)

 Why make these energy balls?

-- The fact that we use granola means we don't need many ingredients.
-Granola itself is made with oats, nuts, and dried fruits, But, often it also had a few other healthy ingredients like flax seeds, chia seeds, coconut, etc.
+- The fact that we use granola means we don’t need many ingredients.
+Granola itself is made with oats, nuts, and dried fruits.
+But it often also had a few other healthy ingredients, like flax seeds, chia seeds, and coconut.

-- These energy bites can be stored in an airtight container for up to one week, but we doubt they will last that long!
+- Also, these energy bites can be stored in an airtight container for up to one week, but we doubt they will last that long!

-- This batch is perfect for use for a week and yet I often double the batch and keep them in the fridge for longer so you can grab them during the day.
+- This batch is perfect for a week, but I often double it and keep it in the fridge for longer, so you can grab them during the day.

-- The taste of sweet dates along with the fiber from the oats is perfect for healthy snacking for both kids and adults during the day especially the afternoon sweet craving.
-It also makes a great treat to substitute dessert.
+- And the taste of sweet dates, along with the fiber from the oats, is perfect for healthy snacking for both kids and adults during the day, especially the afternoon sweet craving.
+It also makes a great treat to substitute for dessert.

 Ingredients and substitutes

-- Optional ingredients - you can also throw in a few chia seeds, chocolate chips, nut butter, honey if you like it sweeter,
+- Optional ingredients – you can also throw in a few chia seeds, chocolate chips, nut butter, and honey if you like it sweeter.

 No-bake energy bites